Anthony Stephen Harrington

-Anthony Stephen Harrington is a lawyer and former American ambassador to Brazil (1999–2001).
+Anthony Stephen Harrington is a lawyer and retired government official.
+He served as United States ambassador to Brazil from 1999 to 2001 under President Bill Clinton.
 As of 2020, Harrington is chair of Albright Stonebridge Group's (ASG) managing board and co-leads the firm's Americas practice.
 He also was CEO.

+Education

+Harrington was a Morehead Scholar at the University of North Carolina at Chapel Hill where he earned a B.A. and earned a J.D. from the Duke University School of Law Class of 1966.

+Career

 He is chair of the advisory council of the Brazil Institute at the Woodrow Wilson Center.
 Harrington was a longtime partner at Hogan & Hartson (now Hogan Lovells) in Washington, D.C.

-Harrington was a Morehead Scholar at the University of North Carolina at Chapel Hill where he earned a B.A. and earned a J.D. from the Duke University School of Law Class of 1966.